 And voilà!
 I am ready to work standing up.
 It is worth mentioning that I can double the space of the upper surface, if I want to, by simply buying another side table (I actually bought a few ones already, just in case you know).
 I also kept the other part of the table I cut so that I can possibly build another similar piece of furniture.

-I would like to thank Jean-Pierre who has provided me all tools I needed.
+I would like to thank Jean-Pierre who has provided me all the tools and knowledge I needed.